walles/px/README.rst

 * A list of other processes started around the same time as Gradle Daemon.
 * A section describing where the standard file descriptors of the process go.
 * A list of users logged in when the Gradle Daemon was started.
+* A list of other processes with the same working directory as this one.
 * A list of network connections the process has open.
 * The IPC section shows that the Gradle Daemon is talking to ``mDNSResponder`` using `Unix domain sockets`_.